nextflow-io/nextflow/docs/process.md

 ### maxRetries

 The `maxRetries` directive allows you to define the maximum number of times a process instance can be re-submitted in case of failure.
-This value is applied only when using the `retry` `error strategy`.
+This value is applied only when using the `retry` error strategy.
 By default only one retry is allowed, you can increase this value as shown below:

 ```